Surgeon and writer Atul Gawande awarded Lewis Thomas Prize

 Better, which was selected as one of the 10 best books of 2007 by Amazon.com, and The Checklist Manifesto, published in 2009, are explorations of ways to improve patient outcomes, including how a simple checklist in the operating room can have profound effects on health.
 His books have all been New York Times bestsellers.
 He has also written for The New Yorker magazine since 1998.

 “Through his books, Dr. Gawande achieves the ideal of the Lewis Thomas Prize, which is to write about science in a way that inspires others to think about it from a new perspective,” said Mike Young, vice president for academic affairs and head of the Laboratory of Genetics, who spoke at the award ceremony.
 “Dr. Gawande is not only changing the way we think about best practices in medicine, but also about the U.S. healthcare system.”

-Dr. Gawande was a senior adviser in the Department of Health and Human Services in the Clinton administration.
-He is executive director of Ariadne Labs, a joint venture of Brigham and Women’s Hospital and Harvard School of Public Health, and is cofounder and chairman of Lifebox, an international not-for-profit.
-He has received two National Magazine Awards, an Academy Health’s Impact Award and a MacArthur Fellowship, and he has been named one of the world’s hundred most influential thinkers by Foreign Policy and TIME.
+Gawande has been a senior adviser in the Department of Health and Human Services in the Clinton administration.
+He is executive director of Ariadne Labs, a joint venture of Brigham and Women’s Hospital and Harvard School of Public Health, and is co-founder and chairman of Lifebox, an international not-for-profit.
+He has received two National Magazine Awards, an Academy Health’s Impact Award, and a MacArthur Fellowship, and he has been named one of the world’s hundred most influential thinkers by Foreign Policy and TIME.